 And back in January, Jeff Lewis walked back on comments he and his radio guests made on SiriusXM about Asian Americans amid the global crisis.

-The “Flipping Out” alum, 49, opened Thursday’s episode of his show “Jeff Lewis Live” and issued an apology for remarks he and his guest co-hosts made on the air.
+The “Flipping Out” alum, 49, opened an episode of his show “Jeff Lewis Live," issuing an apology for remarks he and his guest co-hosts made on the air.

 “We love our Asian listeners and we would never want them to feel excluded,” Lewis said, according to People.
 “We also never meant to spread hate or breed racism with our comments.”